sxiii/metarbitrage/README.md

 You can install all of the requirements in ubuntu like this: `sudo apt install curl bc html2text jq` - it should take just few megabytes or less.

 For archlinux or arch-based distros like Manjaro, try: `pacman -S curl bc html2text jq`

+## Usage
+0. Install git if you don't already (ubuntu - `sudo apt install git`)
+1. Clone this repo: `git clone https://github.com/sxiii/metarbitrage`
+2. Enter the downloaded folder: `cd metarbitrage`
+3. Run the specified script: `./crypto.sh` or `./crypto-fiat.sh`
+4. Wait for script to finish work.
+If it's not working, check the requirements.
+If it's still not working, please add github issue to this repo with error details, thanks!

+## The future
+I'm planning to develop this script to become a sort of arbitrage bot.
+We will have a look if some developers would like to join me.

 ## Crypto
 This script is for cryptocurrency <-> cryptocurrency arbitrage only.
 One-way.